-For a program, practice, or strategy to be considered an Evidence-Based Program/Practice (EBP), it must be supported by research.
+For a program, practice, or strategy to be considered an evidence-based, it must be supported by research.
 Evidence-Based Programs (EBPs) are programs that have demonstrated effectiveness with established generalizability (replicated in different settings and with different populations over time) through research.